 - When possible, provide a logical consequence for lying instead of punishment.

-Underneath are a few nifty tips that I believe will be helpful to deal with your lying child.
+Underneath are 15 my best tips that I believe will be helpful to deal with your lying child.

 1. Don’t overreact

 I know it is hard when our kids act like everything is fine when clearly they are very disturbed.
 It’s not easy to hide our anger, frustration, and disappointment at their lies but not controlling our emotions will make the situation worse.

 Next time your child shows his/her deception inside you, take a deep breath and count to ten.
 Make sure your face doesn’t show anything as it will make the kid realize that he/she has been busted and this will encourage them to lie more.

 When we acknowledge feelings we let our kids know that we are aware of their displeasure, pain, grief, etc. This will encourage them to express their feelings rather than keep them inside.

 3. Don’t force apologies